 Families with older children can delight in an upscale meal at DB Bistro.
 Photo by Evan Sung.

 DB Bistro Moderne — Midtown

 55 West 44th Street, 212-391-2400

 For a slightly more glamorous take on Thanksgiving, award-winning French chef Daniel Boulud whips up a three-course, prix fixe Thanksgiving dinner at his Midtown bistro.
 You can go traditional with turkey with chestnut and apple stuffing, or get more unconventional with lemon sole Veronique.
 Other temptations include squash soup, seared scallops, citrus cured salmon, and to finish, pumpkin profiterole or molten chocolate fondant.
 Cost is $75 per person.
 Children 12 and younger can order a two-course meal for $35.
 Call or visit the website for reservations.

 403 East 12th Street, 646-602-1300

 Hearth is the perfect home away from home for Thanksgiving.
 With a cozy atmosphere, Italian-influenced “healthy fine dining,” and a James Beard Award nomination, it’s probably a better place to celebrate the holiday than my home.
-Start with autumn squash soup with citrus yogurt or pear and pecorino salad, then move on to poached turkey with mushroom leek stuffing, cranberry and turkey gravy, and traditional sides, and finish with maple-bourbon pumpkin pie or honeycrisp apple pie with oatmeal-rye streusel and whipped cream.
-Dinner is $98 per adult and half price for children under 12 years.
-An optional wine pairing is also available.
+Start with autumn squash soup with citrus yogurt or pear and pecorino salad, then move on to poached turkey with mushroom leek stuffing, cranberry and turkey gravy, and traditional sides, and finish with apple crumble or pumpkin mousse.
+A three-course dinner is $98 per adult and half price for children under 12 years.
+An optional wine pairing is also available for $38.
 Visit the site for reservations.